kjappelbaum/oximachine_featurizer/README.md

 * should consider the chemical nature of the neighbors (e.g. electronegativity)

-* should encode in some way the electron configuration of the element (to, e.g., respect octet rule)
+* should encode in some way the electron configuration of the element (to, e.g., respect octet rule) or the identity to make it possible to learn for the algorithm common oxidation states.
+There should be a unique identifier due to some exceptions but most of it should be captured by which column the element is in

 * a fingerprint function is probably too much in terms of dimensionality and effort, likely bond order descriptors are enough with local electronegativity differences.
 This is inspired by the bond valence method.